goldstrike77/ansible-role-linux-haproxy/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs HaProxy on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+This Ansible role installs HaProxy on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.The keepalived daemon can be used to monitor services or systems and to automatically failover to a standby if problems occur.
+Keepalived will configure a floating IP address that can be moved between three capable load balancers.
+These will each be configured to split traffic between backend web servers.
+If the primary load balancer goes down, the floating IP will be moved to the second load balancer automatically, keep the service availability.

 ## Requirements
 ### Operating systems